rananna/back-to-the-future-timecircuits/readme.md

     * **Example:** If your MQTT topic `home/status` simply publishes the text `ONLINE`, the `TIME` display will show "ONLINE".

 This dual-handling makes the feature very versatile, as it can work with complex data from sensors or simple status updates from other smart home devices without requiring any changes to the clock's code.

 ---

+### 💡 New!
+Scrolling Text Display Mode

+In addition to the standard "Four Column" data display, each Data Link point can be configured to use a **Scrolling Text** mode.
+This is perfect for displaying longer pieces of information like news headlines, song titles, or custom messages that wouldn't fit in the normal layout.

+#### How to Configure It

+1.  **Navigate to the "Data Link" Tab**: Find the Data Point you want to configure.
+2.  **Select Display Mode**: You will see a new **"Display Mode"** dropdown menu.
+Change this from "Four Column Data" to "**Scrolling Text**".
+3.  **Enter Your Text**: A new "Scrolling Text" input field will appear.
+You can enter your text directly here, or use the **API Wizard** to map a JSON path to this field to fetch dynamic text from a URL.
+4.  **Preview**: A new **13-character preview** will show you how your text will look on the display.
+5.  **Engage Time Circuits**: Save your settings, and the text will begin scrolling across the entire 16-character width of the selected display row.

+---